 Before commencing work on your project, I will supply a full breakdown of costs within a formal quotation or detailed email.
 Quotations are valid for 30 days.
-All quotations are provided on my understanding of the project and on the basis that the scope of the work doesn’t change during the course of the job.
-In the event that it does, I will discuss any potential changes in costs with you in advance of carrying out the work to which the new charges relate.
+All quotations are provided on my understanding of the project and on the basis that the scope of the work doesn’t change during the completion of the job.
+If it does, I will discuss any potential changes in costs with you in advance of carrying out the work to which the new charges relate.

 2. Confirmation of a project

 Before I start a project, I require your written confirmation that you are commissioning me to write for you and that you agree to the quoted fee (an email is fine).